jumpingjoy/watchnationpro/apple-watch-6-review.md

 ### Apple Watch Series 6 Review: Quick and Important Factors Checked

-{% include image.html img="apple-watch-series-6-quick-feature-check.jpg" alt="Alt for image" caption="
+{% include image.html img="apple-watch-series-6-quick-feature-check.jpg" alt="Alt for image" caption="apple-watch-series-6-quick-feature-check" align="center" %}
-apple-watch-series-6-quick-feature-check" align="center" %}

 We will look at the most important and essential features checked before going to other feature details:

+#### How is the price point of Apple watch series 6 series?

+Our rating: ★★★★☆ | 🙂

+Eventhough it is highly priced between $749.00 to $1,499.00 based on the features and its accuracy is worth for the high price of the smartwatch.
+Read on the full review to know in detail.

+#### How is the screen clarity of Apple watch series 6 series?

+Our rating: ★★★★★ | 😎

+The OLED display on the Apple Watch Series 6 is one of the best you'll come across on a smartwatch.
+It measures about 1.73 inches diagonally and has a resolution of 368x448 pixels on the 44mm case models.
+Apple also uses a sapphire crystal glass cover on the stainless steel variants, and the brightness of the always-on display is now 500nits, compared to 200nits on the Series 5.

 <ul uk-accordion>
     <li class="uk-open">
-        <a class="uk-accordion-title" href="#"><b>How is the price point of Apple watch series 6 series?</b></a>
+        <a class="uk-accordion-title" href="#"><b></b></a>
         <div class="uk-accordion-content">
-            <p>Our rating: ★★★★☆ | 🙂</p>
-            <p>Eventhough it is highly priced between $749.00 to $1,499.00 based on the features and its accuracy is worth for the high price of the smartwatch.
-Read on the full review to know in detail.</p>
+            <p></p>
+            <p></p>
         </div>
     </li>
     <li class="uk-open">
-        <a class="uk-accordion-title" href="#"><b>How is the screen clarity of Apple watch series 6 series?</b></a>
+        <a class="uk-accordion-title" href="#"><b></b></a>
         <div class="uk-accordion-content">
-            <p>Our rating: ★★★★★ | 😎</p>
-            <p>The OLED display on the Apple Watch Series 6 is one of the best you'll come across on a smartwatch.
-It measures about 1.73 inches diagonally and has a resolution of 368x448 pixels on the 44mm case models.
-Apple also uses a sapphire crystal glass cover on the stainless steel variants, and the brightness of the always-on display is now 500nits, compared to 200nits on the Series 5. </p>
+            <p></p>
+            <p></p>
         </div>
     </li>
     <li class="uk-open">